-CSS: Color Filtering SVG
+CSS: Color Filtering SVG images

-CSS: Color Filtering SVG
+CSS: Color Filtering SVG images

 Use-case on masterychart.com